YunoHost/doc/yunohost_project_organization.md

 - How to organise rights on the forum (if groups want to vote on the forum)

 #### Miscellaneous
-- Request on the forum with notification to the Board members and to representatives of relevant special interest groups
+- Request on the forum with notification to the Council members and to representatives of relevant special interest groups
 - Vote over 2 weeks with a post on the forum
 - Create 4 channels for Core Dev, Apps, Communication and Infrastructure
 - A release should be validated by all 4 (or 5) interest groups